 Neil Gaiman’s imagination knows no bounds.
 The British writer skillfully weaves sci-fi and fantasy stories, injecting a fresh new perspective on these genres by putting his own spin on well-known mythology, and even creating a few new myths of his own.
 Untethered from any one mode of storytelling, Gaiman has produced work in such varied mediums as novels, short stories, screenwriting, comic books, and graphic novels.
 As you can imagine, his work is full of insightful commentary about everyday struggles.
-Check out what this Hugo and Nebula Award-winning author has to say about everything from the pains of growing up to handling success.

 “Books are the way that we communicate with the dead.
 The way that we learn lessons from those who are no longer with us, that humanity has built on itself, progressed, made knowledge incremental rather than something that has to be relearned, over and over.
 There are tales that are older than most countries, tales that have long outlasted the cultures and the buildings in which they were first told.
 I think we have responsibilities to the future.”